spywhere/Testful/README.md

 `name` will be appends to the parent name.

 `host`, `path`, `verbose`, `verbose_on_failed` can be override by child tests.

+In POST request body, if dictionary has a key name ends with `_escaped`, the dictionary will be escaped into a raw string, otherwise will transform into multiple values.

 ### Testing Sequence
 Testful will run the test in the following sequence...